What You Missed

 5. Overcoming Design Challenges of High-Density Chips

 Overcoming design challenges of high-density chips requires more than just equipment upgrades; it demands a holistic approach that protects infrastructure while meeting growing demand.
-This session will explore how operators are designing CDUs and piping systems to handle elevated hydraulic loads, leveraging modeling and simulation to stress-test against extreme AI and HPC workloads, and optimizing heat circulation to maximize efficiency, reduce water use, and maintain effective thermal management.
+This session explored how operators are designing CDUs and piping systems to handle elevated hydraulic loads, leveraging modeling and simulation to stress-test against extreme AI and HPC workloads, and optimizing heat circulation to maximize efficiency, reduce water use, and maintain effective thermal management.